 This place that we hold so close to our hearts, is the place we call our own.
 It’s the window to a wonderful, wild and welcoming homeland which is Wales.
-Affectionately known to those Welsh folk across the world as ‘the land of our fathers’.
+Affectionately known to those Welsh folk across the world as ‘The land of our fathers’.

 It’s no wonder that North Wales made it to the Lonely Planet list of “Top 10 Regions to Visit in 2017″.

-Marvel at our spectacular coastline, home to the Wales Coastal Path.
-Boasting 870 miles of walkways to discover in this beautiful and largely unspoilt region, in the way nature intended.
+Along the way, you’ll discover a beautiful and largely unspoilt region, mostly left in the way nature intended.

-A drive across the spectacular Thomas Telford designed Menai Suspension bridge to Anglesey, brings one of our favourite views in the World.
+A drive across the spectacular, Thomas Telford designed Menai Suspension bridge over to Anglesey brings one of our favourite views in the World.